GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 02/README.md

 0. Original CD game files written in 2004.
 1. The bare minimum changes to work with modern C++/WinAPI x86 & x64.
 2. Added my Random Toolkit to generate random numbers the C++ way.
-3. Changed file names, refined the code for Unicode only and modern Windows OSes.
+3. Changed file names.
+4. Refined the code for Unicode only and modern Windows OSes.
-4. Added menus, inline the setters and getters and other misc. changes.
+5. Added menus, inline the setters and getters and other misc. changes.
-5. Use C++ smart pointers, shared and unique, instead of raw pointers.
+6. Use C++ smart pointers, shared and unique, instead of raw pointers.
-6. Changed the shared pointers to unique, any WCHAR string arrays in the Game Engine class are now std::wstring.
+7. Changed the shared pointers to unique, any WCHAR string arrays in the Game Engine class are now std::wstring.
-7. Changed the wide strings to PCWSTRs.
+8. Changed the wide strings to PCWSTRs.
-8. Removed the old WinAPI Hungarian Notation from variables.
+9. Removed the old WinAPI Hungarian Notation from variables.
 Even MS recommends not using it.

 ### Notes